BJW333/Pancreatic-Cancer-Predictive-Model/README.md

 In regards to the Pancreatic_Cancer_DecisionTree_Classifier_Prediction_Model.ipynb these are the results and outcomes of the model:
 -------------------------------
-Note "It is possible to get higher results of accuracy etc when running it again yourself"!
+Note: "It is possible to get higher results of accuracy etc when running it again yourself"!
 <br>

 Best hyperparameters: {'classifier__max_depth': 5, 'classifier__min_samples_leaf': 1, 'classifier__min_samples_split': 50}